-- Locate the flue hood assembly box from the blower compartment. - 2.
+- 1. Locate the flue hood assembly box in the unit. - 2.
 Slide screen over flanges on the lower flue hood. - 3.
-Slide screen into hood. - Using the three screws provided, attach the hood (with the opening facing down) over the flue exhaust opening in the utility panel.
+Slide screen and lower flue hood into hood. - 4.
+Using the three screws provided, attach the hood (with the opening facing down) over the flue exhaust opening in the utility panel.